 There are a lot of Social Security rules!
 No one knows them all.
 The people who answer the phone at the national number are not trained in all the complex regulations.
 They are customer service representatives.
 They can do basic things, like change your address in the system, or look something in the computer and read you what it says.

-The people who work in your local office may know more of the rules, but it depends on the person, what role they are in, and how long they have been there.
+The people who work in your local office may know more of the rules than the national number, but it depends on the person and what role they are in.
 Supervisors are more likely to know more, and some caseworkers are specifically trained in SSI or SSDI (But not necessarily in both).

 For mysterious reasons, the folks who work at Social Security tend not to say “I don’t know the rules.
 I don’t know the answer.”
 Instead, they give you an answer.
 That’s where the trouble starts.

-John McAdams saw a widow being given misinformation.
-He a submitted a written request about this and he got a written reply!
+John McAdams saw a widow being given misinformation at her local Social Security office.
+He submitted a written request about this and he got a written reply!
 The reply said they refused to look into it and refused to contact the widow and let her know.
 Here’s how John explained how it turned out: “This woman will continue to lose $357 per month for the rest of her life.”
 Oh, by the way, John McAdams, is a Claims Representative.
 He works at Social Security.

 Here’s one of our favorite stories ever.
 Meet Sage the ex-Marine.
 He got some bad intel from Social Security when they told him he could not apply.
 But you know what he did….
 He ignored them and applied anyway.
 And you know what happened….
 He won his case and got over $200,000 in backpay.
 That’s right, boys and girls, $200,000!
 How did Sage do this?
 Read Sage’s Story